jorisvink/nyfe/README.md

 ## Confidentiality and Integrity

-Its confidentiality and integrity are protected using a permutation based authenticated stream cipher: Agelas.
+Its confidentiality and integrity are protected under Agelas.

-Agelas is an experimental AE construction aimed at trying to design a simple to understand and easy to implement AE stream cipher based on the duplex sponge construct.
+Agelas is an experimental Authenticated Encryption stream cipher that is constructed with Keccak-f[1600,24] in a duplex-sponge construct.

-Lots of inspiration was taken from Keyak and SpongeWrap.

 ## KDF